-Book a free PDO Thread consultation at our Brisbane or Darwin clinics today to experience firmer, smoother, younger looking skin.
+Book a free PDO Thread consultation at our Brisbane, Melbourne or Darwin clinics today to experience firmer, smoother, younger looking skin.

 At the time of your treatment, your experienced Registered Nurse will prepare your skin, a sterile procedure will take place.
 The treatment area must be carefully marked, prepped and draped ready for the procedure to take place.

 A topical or local anaesthetic is available and will be discussed during your consultation and prior to your treatment being performed.